derrickthomin/DJBB-Midi-Loopster/README.md

 4 x m3 screws - for case (optional)

 ## Assembly
-[See my guide here](https://www.djbajablast.com/post/djbb-midi-loopster) for in depth assembly instructions.
+See the detailed Loopster Manual and Assembly Guide pdf in this repo for in depth assembly instructions.

 In short:
 - Solder the fn button and top left pad to the front of the board.
 You must do this first!!
 These are the top-leftmost buttons.